-- If a woman does not undertake regular exercise during pregnancy, or if she faces issues related to health or injuries that prevent her from undertaking exercises, the risk of experiencing joint pain after delivery is quite high.
+- If a woman does not exercise regularly during pregnancy or if she faces issues related to health or injuries that prevent her from exercising, the risk of experiencing joint pain after delivery is quite high.

 While nursing the baby, care needs to be taken to maintain a proper breastfeeding posture, not lifting the baby from a very low position, holding the baby comfortably, and holding the baby for shorter periods of time.
 Not taking care of these can aggravate joint pains and cause sacroiliac joint pain after pregnancy.

 - One can resort to the classic hot and cold technique to take care of the pain.
 Making use of hot water bags, going for a hot water bath in a tub, and using ice packs to alleviate the pain in the joints can bring gradual relief.
-In any case, do not use hot bags or ice packs directly on naked skin.
+Do not use hot bags or ice packs directly on naked skin.
 Wrap them in a towel and then apply it to the affected area.